rinckd/music19/docs/CIRCULAR_DEPENDENCIES.md

 # Circular Dependencies and Late Import Patterns

+## Status: LARGELY RESOLVED ✅

+**Last Updated**: July 2025

+**Key Improvements**: The implementation of the **Streams Mixin Architecture** and **StreamFactory Pattern** has successfully resolved the majority of circular dependency issues documented in this file.
+See [STREAMS_MIXIN_ARCHITECTURE.md](STREAMS_MIXIN_ARCHITECTURE.md) for details on the current architecture.

+### Resolved Issues:
+- ✅ **Stream ↔ Core Modules**: StreamFactory pattern eliminates late imports in stream module
+- ✅ **Stream Organization**: Mixin architecture breaks down monolithic Stream class
+- ✅ **Late Import Reduction**: Factory pattern replaces function-level imports
+- ✅ **Circular Dependency Chains**: Most major cycles have been broken

+### Remaining Issues:
+- ⚠️ **Base.py Late Imports**: Some late imports remain for specific context operations
+- ⚠️ **TYPE_CHECKING Patterns**: Still used extensively (as expected for type safety)

+---

+## Historical Analysis

+*The following sections document the circular dependency issues that existed prior to the mixin architecture implementation.
+They are preserved for historical context and reference.*

 This document provides a detailed mapping of circular dependencies and late import patterns found in the music21 codebase.

 ## Circular Dependency Chains